locationtech/geowave/README.md

 }
 ```
 ### Commandline Access
 Alternatively, you can always use the GeoWave commandline to access the same capabilities.
 Install the `geowave-$VERSION-apache-tools` RPM as instructed [here](http://locationtech.github.io/geowave/packages.html).
-Then `geowave config addstore ...` and `geowave config addindex ...` are used to create named configurations for connecting to a key-value store (addstore) and describing how you want the data indexed (addindex).
-You can use `--help` at any time such as `geowave config addstore --help` or furthermore get additional help after specifying the type with `-t` such as `geowave config addstore -t accumulo --help` to understand accumulo specific parameters.
+Then `geowave store add ...` and `geowave index add ...` are used to create named configurations for connecting to a key-value store (geowave store add) and describing how you want the data indexed (geowave index add).
+You can use `--help` at any time such as `geowave store add --help` or furthermore get additional help after specifying the type with `-t` such as `geowave store add -t accumulo --help` to understand accumulo specific parameters.
 Once you have the indexing and store specified you can use `geowave ingest localtogw <file or directory> <store name> <index name(s)>` to ingest data into the key-value store.
 For the most basic walkthrough with minimal setup, run through the [quickstart guide](http://locationtech.github.io/geowave/quickstart.html) locally using RocksDB.

 ## Some GeoWave rendered eye candy